 Where to spot cherry blossoms in East London

-Vallance Road is, unarguably, an otherwise unspectacular street, but it has this random beautiful row of cherry blossoms that makes up for it.
-Look at that deep shade of pink!
+Vallance Road is, unarguably, a pretty unspectacular street.
+If it wasn’t for this random beautiful row of cherry blossoms that makes up for it.

 📍 You can find Vallance Road in the E1 5HR postcode.